manisha-solipuram/transcript-cleaner/README.md

 ### Overview

 This code cleans up a webvtt format file transcript.
 This works for both zoom and webex downloaded transcript files.
-The repository contains a sample file to test the utility with (sample.vtt)
+The repository contains a sample file to test the utility with (sample.vtt).

 ### Example